selmantabet/selmantabet/README.md

 ### 👨🏻‍💻 &nbsp;**About Me**

 💡 &nbsp;I have been into tech for as long as I can remember, but I only started pursuing it as a career since Bachelor's.\
-🎓 &nbsp;I'm currently studying for an MSc in Computing and IT Management at Cardiff University.\
+🌱 &nbsp;I'm currently looking for full-time opportunities in the tech space.\
-🎓 &nbsp;I have also completed a BSc in Computer Engineering at Hamad Bin Khalifa University.\
+🎓 &nbsp;I have completed an MSc in Computing and IT Management at Cardiff University, UK.\
-🌱 &nbsp;I'm on track for learning more about Machine Learning and Distributed Systems.\
+🎓 &nbsp;I have also completed a BSc in Computer Engineering at Hamad Bin Khalifa University, Qatar.\
-❤️ &nbsp;In my free time, I listen to [music](https://www.last.fm/user/selmantabet), explore and collect [fragrances](https://www.fragrantica.com/member/1307897), play [video games](https://steamcommunity.com/id/SelmanTabet/) and do [media production](https://www.youtube.com/watch?v=fT33nk5wxj0).\
+❤️ &nbsp;In my free time, I listen to [music](https://www.last.fm/user/selmantabet), explore and collect [fragrances](https://www.fragrantica.com/member/1307897), play [video games](https://steamcommunity.com/id/SelmanTabet/) and occasionally do [media production](https://www.youtube.com/watch?v=fT33nk5wxj0).\
 ✉️ &nbsp;You can always reach out to me via my [contact](https://selman.io/contact) page.\
 📄 &nbsp;You may also view my [résumé](https://selman.squarespace.com/s/Selman-Tabet-Resume-One-Pager.pdf) for more details.